Fuchs246/repository.marduk/skin.titan.mod.beta.leia/README.md

 ## Marduk : version **.1.9. - 22.01.2019

-		UP Next Support (Next Up is broken in KODI LEIA and is now replaced by Up Next) :
+		UP NEXT SUPPORT (Next Up is broken in KODI LEIA and is now replaced by Up Next) :
 			- added 3 Layouts for each (Fancy & Simple) ->  https://imgur.com/a/eZSaecJ
 			- use custom Colors
 			- choose if you want opacity/color on thumbs (still there/triangle layout)